 How do I fix YouTube on Google Chrome?

-If YouTube is not working on Google Chrome, you can fix the issue by restarting the web browser, clearing cache and cookies, performing a power cycle on your networking device, resetting Chrome, or disabling the hardware acceleration feature.
+Suppose YouTube is not working on Google Chrome.
+In that case, you can fix the issue by restarting the web browser, clearing cache and cookies, performing a power cycle on your networking device, resetting Chrome, or disabling the hardware acceleration feature.